ChildMindInstitute/mindlogger-backend/docs/plugin-development.rst

     mkdir girder_cats
     touch girder_cats/__init__.py

-The base class at :py:class:`girder.plugin.GirderPlugin` defines the interface between Girder and its plugins.
+The base class at :py:class:`girderformindlogger.plugin.GirderPlugin` defines the interface between Girder and its plugins.
 For advanced requirements, plugin authors can override the properties defined on this class, but for most use cases inserting the following into the top level ``__init__.py`` will suffice.

 .. code-block:: python

-    from girder.plugin import getPlugin, GirderPlugin
+    from girderformindlogger.plugin import getPlugin, GirderPlugin

     class CatsPlugin(GirderPlugin):
         DISPLAY_NAME = 'Cats in Girder'